gitextensions/gitextensions/README.md

 ### Build instructions
 The solution can be build from Visual Studio or from a command line.
 You will still need Visual Studio for the UI work, but for everything else you can use your favourite IDE (such as Visual Studio Code).
 * From Visual Studio simply set "GitExtensions" as a start project and <kbd>F5</kbd>.
-* From command line:
+* From command line run one of the following commands.
+For more switches refer to the [build script](https://github.com/gitextensions/gitextensions/blob/master/scripts/build.ps1).
   *  `build.cmd` to build the solution
   *  `build.cmd -test -integrationTest` to build the solution and run tests
   *  `build.cmd -loc` to update English translations, if you have changed those

-  For more switches refer to the [build script](https://github.com/gitextensions/gitextensions/blob/master/scripts/build.ps1).

 ### Version 2.5x